Ōmiya, Saitama

 Ōmiya (大宮市, Ōmiya-shi) was a city located in Saitama Prefecture, Japan.

 On May 1, 2001, Ōmiya was merged with the cities of Urawa and Yono to create the city of Saitama.
+This merger aimed to streamline administrative functions and promote regional development.
+In 2003, Saitama City became a designated city, leading to the establishment of wards, including Ōmiya Ward, which encompasses much of the former Ōmiya-shi area.

 Since April 1, 2003, the area of former Ōmiya City has been divided into 4 wards: Kita-ku, Minuma-ku, Nishi-ku and Ōmiya-ku of Saitama City.

 History

 Origin and pre-modern history

-Ōmiya is an indigenous Japanese language word which can be decomposed to Ō (大, kun'yomi (Japanese reading) おお: large, great) and miya (宮, kun'yomi み-や: noble or holy - house; palace or shrine) after the Hikawa Shrine.
+Ōmiya's origins trace back to its role as a temple town for the Musashi Ichinomiya Hikawa Shrine, a significant Shinto shrine with a history spanning over 2,400 years. Ōmiya is an indigenous Japanese language word which can be decomposed to Ō (大, kun'yomi (Japanese reading) おお: large, great) and miya (宮, kun'yomi み-や: noble or holy - house; palace or shrine) after the Hikawa Shrine.

 The town was on the Nakasendō, a main national road in the feudal Edo period and the predecessor to a part of National Highway Route 17, and the Takasaki Line.

-Its name was derived from the famous shrine.
+During the Edo period, Ōmiya flourished as a post town (shukuba) along the Nakasendō, one of the five major routes connecting Edo (now Tokyo) to Kyoto.
+Its strategic location contributed to its development as a hub for travelers and commerce.